AusClimateService/npcp/reports/phase1/phase1_report.md

 [Climate Change in Australia](https://www.climatechangeinaustralia.gov.au/) project, so it is useful to compare that approach to traditional bias correction.

+All three of the methods are quantile based, meaning the transfers are a function of quantile.
-Each of these three methods is described in detail below.
+Each of the methods is described in detail below.

 ### 2.1.
 ECDFm

 #### 2.1.1.
 Method

-Many bias correction procedures are quantile based, meaning the model data are corrected on a quantile by quantile basis.
 In *equidistant cumulative density function matching* ([Li et al, 2010](https://doi.org/10.1029/2009JD012882)), the transfer function represents the distance (i.e. arithmetic difference) between the observations and model for each quantile of the training period.